Education in Twin Falls, ID

 BCSD schools include Carey School for K-12 students; Alturas, Bellevue, Ernest Hemingway and Hailey elementary schools; Wood River Middle School; and Silver Creek and Wood River high schools.

 Idaho Digital Learning Academy

-IDLA is a state-sponsored and accredited online school created by the Idaho State Legislature to provide greater education access for Idaho students in grades 7-12.
-The school addresses the educational needs of all traditional, home-schooled, at-risk and gifted learners in Idaho.
+IDLA is an online school created by the Idaho State Legislature to provide greater education access for Idaho students in grades 7-12.
+The school addresses the educational needs of all traditional, home-schooled, at-risk and gifted learners.